 The halo comes in two variants.
 The most commonly used variant among radio amateurs is the modern band halo with gamma match, mainly used on VHF.
-It is easy to tune, but not so easy to build yourself.
+It is easy to tune, but not that easy to build.
 The other variant is the classic halo; the antenna that was patented as the original halo back in 1946.

 Nothing more than a folded dipole

 The classic halo is nothing more than a folded dipole, not stretched, but put into a circular shape, with some open space between the dipole ends.
 That circular shape makes it nearly omnidirectional.
 It also lowers the impedance of the folded dipole from 300 ohm to 50 ohm.
 Impedance matching is not necessary.
-You can directly feed the halo with any 50 ohm coax.
+You can feed the halo with any 50 ohm coax.
 In addition, the classic halo is more broadband than the modern halo.
-In practice on I measured about 15% more on 10 meter band.
+I measured about 15% more compared to the halo with gamma match.